gorpello/LazySwipeActions/README.md

 ## How to use LazySwipeActions in your project

-You can import LazySwipeActions in your project using the Swift Package Manager.
-In XCode click _File_ → _Swift Packages_ → _Add Package Dependency..._ → choose target to add FlexColorPicker to → enter `https://github.com/gorpello/LazySwipeActions`, press next → set version prefference and confirm.
+You can import LazySwipeActions into your project using the Swift Package Manager.
+In Xcode, click _File_ → _Swift Packages_ → _Add Package Dependency..._ → choose target to add LazySwipeActions to → enter https://github.com/gorpello/LazySwipeActions, press Next → set the version preference, and confirm.

-Alternativelly, if you are using Package.swift just add this dependency:
+Alternatively, if you're using `Package.swift`, simply add this dependency:

     dependencies: [
         .package(url: "https://github.com/gorpello/LazySwipeActions", branch: "main")
     ]

-After that in order to use LazySwipeActions in your swift file, first you need to import it:
+After that, to use `LazySwipeActions` in your Swift file, you'll first need to import it:

 ```swift
 import LazySwipeActions
 ```

-After that you can easily call the modifier.
+After that, you can easily apply the modifier.

 ```swift
 Text("Some View")